 The MD button

 This button serves three purposes:

-1. To get you into the the firmware upgrade mode.
+1. To get you into the the Monitor/Loader.

-The only way to un-brick it is by using the firmware upgrade mode.
+In this case, the only way to "unbrick" it is by using the firmware upgrade function of the M/L.

-To enter the firmware upgrade mode, power up your device with the MD button pressed.
+To enter the firmware upgrade mode of the M/L, power up your device with the MD button pressed.